Images

 is_displayed(required=True, type=bool)

-Y or N. If N, this row will be skipped on ingestion (you may wish to give us the meta data now and the file later).
+Y or N. If N, this row will be skipped on ingestion (you may wish to give us the metadata now and the file later).

 Attention

-The fits header must contain the following keywords:
+The FITS header must contain the following keywords:

 Keyword